KabC03/TODO/README.md

 - Map library (Finish LL first) - Map contains a vector of LL (first node directly embedded to avoid pointer dereference) allowing traversal

+Goals in order:

+- Finish hashmap for compiler
+- Finish datastructures for compiler
+- Finish I/O in C++ for MLP
+- Finish MLP
+- Tokeniser
+- Arbitrary precision library in C
+- Parser
+- IR generator
+- Assembler
+- Organise all libraries into one repo